 The Chordaes, who have recently released their debut album, are on a mission: to bring back great, melodic rock, playing what they call Post-power pop – a style that draws on classic rock and power pop, refracted through a contemporary sensibility.
 The band’s songwriter, lead vocalist and guitarist, Leo Sawikin, crafts complex harmonies, inventive chord and tempo changes, and heartfelt lyrics.
 According to Elmore Magazine, The Chordaes offer “A diverse array of sounds and ideas, inspired by the freewheeling experimentation of Radiohead and late period Beatles while retaining a strictly pop essence.”

-Leo’s NYC-born bandmates are Ethan Glenn (Drums), Jesse Serrano (Bass), and Max Ventura (Keyboards).
+Leo’s NYC-born bandmates are Ethan Glenn (Drums) and Max Ventura (Keyboards).
 Leo and Ethan have been playing in bands together since meeting as ninth grade troublemakers in their music elective class.
 They formed the current incarnation in 2014 during Leo’s summer break from Bard College, where he was studying music and science (he once created a website on mammalian evolution).
 Ethan, a surfer and sometime runway model, also has by consensus the band’s best hair.

-Answering an Internet ad, high schooler Jesse, who started performing at 12 as a sideman in his uncle’s combo, came down from the Bronx for an audition and immediately earned the bass role.
 Max, Ethan’s childhood friend from the same Upper West Side block, caught an early Chordaes show, loved what he heard and soon joined on keys and backing vocals.
-Max, like Jesse, is a multi-instrumentalist who also plays sax and guitar.
-With Max’s background in jazz and classical, Leo and Ethan’s indiepop/alt rock sensibility and Jesse’s rhythmic chops, the band draws on a broad musical vocabulary that comes together in a sound Philly Mixtape has dubbed “vibey and chill.”
+Max is a multi-instrumentalist who also plays sax and guitar.
+With Max’s background in jazz and classical and Leo and Ethan’s indiepop/alt rock sensibility, the band draws on a broad musical vocabulary that comes together in a sound Philly Mixtape has dubbed “vibey and chill.”